pixelstuermer/img2excel/README.md

     java -jar /some/path/img2excel-cli-1.0.0.jar /another/path/hamnoy_small.jpeg

 # Usage CLI Tool
-The command line tool can handle absolute and relative file paths, and can convert popular image file formats (such as `.jpg`, `.jpeg` or `.png`).
+The command line tool can handle absolute and relative file paths and can convert popular image file formats (such as `.jpg`, `.jpeg` or `.png`).
 It therefore needs the path of the input image file as the only argument:

     java -jar /path/img2excel-cli-{...}.jar /path/{...}.jpg